Loading

 system.debug('>>>'+ sRecordIDs);

-Additionally you can now use stripInaccesible() .
-This method checks the source records for fields that don’t meet the field-level security check for the current user and creates a return list of sObjects.
-To ensure secure processing Apex, this method can also be used to remove inaccessible fields from sObjects before a DML operation to avoid exceptions and to sanitize sObjects.
+You can also use the stripInaccessible() method in Apex.
+This method checks source records for fields that do not meet the field-level security (FLS) check for the current user, and returns a list of sObjects with those inaccessible fields removed.
+To ensure secure processing in Apex, this method can also be used to remove inaccessible fields from sObjects before a DML (Data Manipulation Language) operation — for example, before inserting or updating a record — to avoid exceptions and to sanitize sObjects.

 000386023